BA/Jisc Grants for Digital Research in the Humanities Awards 2018

 Dr Greatley-Hirsch presented the research at conferences in Poznan and Washington in 2019 and facilitated postgraduate research training seminars / workshops in Leicester and Mainz, Germany.
 The project enabled training of two postdoctoral research associates in linguistic tagging and computational methods for authorship attribution testing.
 The team has conducted stylistic analysis on several sub-corpora to explore the ways particular authors vary their writing practice according to genre.

 Dr Greatley-Hirsch is preparing an article for submission to the journal Renaissance Studies and a chapter in The Oxford Handbook of Shakespeare and Authorship and plans to conduct attribution tests for the large-scale collected works editions of John Marston (OUP) and Thomas Nashe (OUP) in the future.

 Analysing criminal tattoos through data mining and visualisation

-The advent of modern nutrition science in the early 20th century, with its focus on vitamins, minerals and complex perceptions of the traditional food components of carbohydrates, fats and proteins, has fundamentally altered our understanding of food.
-But what was "healthy eating" before these ideas came to dominate?
+Modern nutrition science with its focus on vitamins, minerals and complex views about carbohydrates, fats, and proteins has fundamentally altered our understanding of food.
+But what was "healthy eating" before these ideas came to prominence?
 How was it practised?
 What did medical texts say about the importance of food and diet?
 And how were these ideas reflected in historical recipes?
-Using records of the recently established UK Medical Heritage Library – a large digital corpus in the history of science, technology and medicine – the project will use textual analysis tools to explore in new ways the relationship between nutrition, diet, health and cookery in the 19th century.
-It will generate new insights at the intersection of food history, history of science and medicine, and digital humanities to lay the foundations for future research at the between these distinct fields.

 Digital mission: encoding and analysing digitised missionary diaries in Africa